 Both Admiral Markets and Axitrader offer phone support.

 Lets see how Admiral Markets and Axitrader customer support compare side by side.

 Admiral Markets Vs Axitrader Regulation and Licensing

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Admiral Markets and Axitrader are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Admiral Markets and Axitrader are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Admiral Markets or Axitrader have these in place please be extremely cautious before you proceed with them.

 We compare Admiral Markets Vs Axitrader financial regulation and licensing side by side below.

 When trading with either Admiral Markets or Axitrader you will want to understand and make full use of all the

 risk management features on your Admiral Markets or Axitrader trading platforms.